 - We will continue to have an individual CPR manikin for each student.

 - We will continue to use ventilation filters in lieu of face shields.

-- Face coverings are optional; Should they be used, they will need to be removed during short portions of the class for training purposes.
+- Face coverings are required.
+They will need to be removed during short portions of the class for training purposes.

 - Gloves will be available but not required.

 - Physical distancing will no longer be practiced.